 - Mg infusion test.
 Mg retention is measured after acute loading.
 There are often false positives, so may not be reliable.

 - Identify the cause and treat where possible.
 Stop causative medication where possible to do so.

-- Severe depletion will require intravenous (IV) replacement, usually with magnesium sulphate, Magnesium sulphate injection is available as 10%, 20% and 50% preparations; for IV use, it should be diluted with 0·9% sodium chloride or 5% glucose to a concentration of 20% Mg or less.
-No trials have been carried out to determine the optimal regimen for Mg replacement, but it is usually recommended for adults that 8-12 g of magnesium sulphate be given in the first 24 hours followed by 4-6 g per day for three or four days.
+- Severe depletion will require intravenous (IV) replacement, usually with magnesium sulfate, Magnesium sulfate injection is available as 10%, 20% and 50% preparations; for IV use, it should be diluted with 0·9% sodium chloride or 5% glucose to a concentration of 20% Mg or less.
+No trials have been carried out to determine the optimal regimen for Mg replacement, but it is usually recommended for adults that 8-12 g of magnesium sulfate be given in the first 24 hours, followed by 4-6 g per day for three or four days.
 Maximum infusion rate should not exceed 2 g/hour.
 Local guidelines should be followed.

 - 24-hour urinary Mg excretion may be monitored to ensure response to treatment.